 - Place your hand on the sensor at the top and then remove it from the sensor.

 17. Micro SD not detected/slow

-If your SD card is slow or even doesn’t get detected, we can only recommend to use it as the Portable storage instead of an extension to internal storage.
-We understand that this will limit the capabilities (installing apps to SD card instead of the internal storage won’t be available), but it is what it is.
+If your SD card is slow or even doesn’t get detected, we can only recommend using it as Portable storage instead of an extension to internal storage.
+We understand that this will limit the capabilities (installing apps to an SD card instead of the internal storage won’t be available), but it is what it is.

 After you’ve formatted the SD card, just select Portable storage and everything should work without issues.

 18. Bottom-firing speaker issues